tildetown/tildemush-docs/tildemush-handbook.md

 # Quick start

-This section is for people who are comfortable with what they know about tildemush, but need a few commands to get them started.
+This section is for people who have a [tilde.town](https://tilde.town) account, and are comfortable with what they know about tildemush, but need a few commands to get them started.

 1. `ssh` into [tilde.town](https://tilde.town)

 2. Run `tmclient`

 3. Use the `up-arrow`, `down-arrow`, and `enter-key` to login or register

+**Caution !!** - tildemush's database may be wiped, because it is still under development.
+This means that anything you create, may be deleted.

 # What is tildemush?